Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization: Funding

-KAC was supported in part by a National Science Foundation Graduate Research Fellowship and the Sony Stanford Graduate Fellowship.
-ML and AP were supported in part by the National Science Foundation through grants CCF-2107455 and DMS-2210734, and an Adobe Data Science Faculty Research Award.
-We are thankful to the Simons Institute for the Theory of Computing for their hospitality during Fall 2021, where part of this work was performed.
-We also thank an anonymous reviewer for their insightful comments, which improved the scope and presentation of the paper.
+KAC was at Stanford University when part of this work was performed, where he was supported in part by a National Science Foundation Graduate Research Fellowship and the Sony Stanford Graduate Fellowship.
+ML and AP were supported in part by the National Science Foundation through grants CCF-2107455 and DMS-2210734, and by research awards from Adobe, Amazon, and Mathworks.